gideontong/TI-Basic/ti-89-titanium/README.md

-Just another readme file.
+# TI-89 Titanium

-As usual, notes!
 Even though © is a copyright symbol, in TI-BASIC for TI-89 Titanium, that is the comment symbol, but I don't know why.